NBA Rumors: Lakers’ Brook Lopez An Ideal Target For Minnesota Timberwolves, Reports ‘Dunking With The Wolves’

-The Minnesota Timberwolves are expected to end their long playoff drought this season, but they are still years and several pieces away from becoming a serious title contender.
-Tom Thibodeau’s arrival brought positive changes to the Timberwolves, and they look poise to continue their progress in the next several seasons.
+The Minnesota Timberwolves are expected to end their long playoff drought this season, but they are still years — and several pieces — away from becoming a serious title contender.
+Tom Thibodeau’s arrival brought positive changes to the Timberwolves, and they look poised to continue their progress in the next several seasons.

 The Timberwolves are expected to be an attractive destination for free agents this summer because of their success this season.
-According to Andrew Neururer of Dunking With The Wolves, Minnesota should keep an eye on Los Angeles Lakers center Brook Lopez, who will be an unrestricted free agent after this season.
+According to Andrew Neururer of Dunking With The Wolves, Minnesota should keep an eye on Los Angeles Lakers‘ center Brook Lopez, who will be an unrestricted free agent after this season.

 Lopez was traded to the Lakers in the offseason in the deal that sent D’Angelo Russell and Timofey Mozgov to the Brooklyn Nets.
 The Lakers are in dire need for a veteran presence, but the trade did not work out for Lopez.
 The 29-year-old, who spent the first nine seasons of his career with the Nets, is having the worst season of his career.

 After averaging at least 20 points per game during his last two seasons in Brooklyn, his numbers are down to 13.3 points this season.
 According to Jason Reed of LA Sports Hub, the Lakers are unlikely to sign him to a new deal, considering his struggles in Los Angeles this season.
-Reed also pointed out that there are other cheaper options for the Lakers.
+Reed also pointed out that there are other, cheaper options for the Lakers.

 With a return to the Lakers next season likely out of the picture for Lopez, Neururer said that pursuing the former Nets center makes a lot of sense for the Timberwolves.
 Minnesota already has a budding superstar big man in Karl-Anthony Towns, but adding Lopez would give them a solid piece moving forward.